 - IPO (pre-IPO capital reorganisation, distributable reserves planning, method for achieving exit for current shareholders);

 - Return of value/surplus cash;

 - Improving the efficiency of your legal entity group structure.

-Zeta’s advisory team provides a wide range of legal, financial and tax advisory services on a corporate and/or personal level to both local as well as international clients.
+Zeta’s advisory team provides a wide range of financial and legal advisory services on a corporate or personal level to both local and international clients.
 Our team of professionals has the experience and resources to assist both existing and potential clients in their structuring needs.

-- Advice and assistance on legal, financial and tax structuring;
+- Advice and assistance on legal and financial structuring;

 - Mergers, divisions, amalgamations and acquisitions;

 - Structuring of deals, whilst taking into account the jurisdiction’s regulatory requirements and applicable laws;